Croatia travel requirements 2024: What travelers need to know

 Does Croatia require a proof of Coronavirus vaccine for American travelers?
 No. A proof of Coronavirus vaccine is no longer required to enter Croatia.

 Do I still need to provide a negative Covid test or quarantine if I have been vaccinated?
-No. A negative Covid test, quarantine, and proof of vaccination is no longer required to enter Croatia.
+No. A negative Covid test, quarantine, nor proof of vaccination is no longer required to enter Croatia.

 Is a booster shot required for travel to Croatia?
 No. A booster shot is not required to enter Croatia.
 There is no set period of expiration for booster shots.